bousii/btsptp/README.md

 **Primary Platform:** Linux/Unix (POSIX-compliant systems)

 **Windows Compatibility:** This project was initially created to be cross platform, using Boost libraries to enable this.
 However, some later editions of signal handling makes this unlikely to work on raw Windows.
-If you're on windows, using WSL or Cygwin would be much more likely to work.
+If you're on windows, WSL is tested to work.

 ⚠️ **This implementation has NOT been tested on Windows and may require modifications:**
 - Signal handling (SIGINT, SIGTERM) uses POSIX signals - Windows uses different mechanisms